-60. All of the foregoing acts by defendants deprived plaintiff of his federally protected rights, including, but limited to, the constitutional rights enumerated herein.

-61. Defendant City knew or should have known that the acts alleged herein would deprive plaintiffs of his rights under the Fourth, Fifth and Fourteenth Amendments to the United States Constitution.

-62. Defendant City is directly liable and responsible for the acts of Defendants, as it repeatedly and knowingly failed to properly supervise, train, instruct, and discipline them and because it repeatedly and knowingly failed to enforce the rules and regulations of the City and the NYPD, and to require compliance with the Constitution and laws of the United States.

-63. Despite knowledge of such unlawful de facto policies, practices, and customs, these supervisory and policy-making officers and officials of the NYPD and the City, including the commissioner, have not taken steps to terminate these policies, practices and customs, do not discipline individuals who engage in such polices, practices and customs, or otherwise properly train police officers with regard to the constitutional and statutory limits on the exercise of their authority, and instead approve and ratify these policies, practices and customs through their active encouragement of, deliberate indifference to and reckless disregard of the effects of said policies, practices and customs or the constitutional rights of persons in the City of New York.
+- 119. All of the foregoing acts by defendants deprived Plaintiff of his federally protected rights, including, but limited to, the constitutional rights enumerated herein. - 120.
+Defendant City knew or should have known that the acts alleged herein would deprive Plaintiff of his rights under the Fourth, Fifth and Fourteenth Amendments to the United States Constitution. - 121.
+Defendant City is directly liable and responsible for the acts of Defendants, as it repeatedly and knowingly failed to properly supervise, train, instruct, and discipline them and because it repeatedly and knowingly failed to enforce the rules and regulations of the City and NYPD, and to require compliance with the Constitution and laws of the United States. - 122.
+Despite knowledge of such unlawful de facto policies, practices, and/or customs, these supervisory and policy-making officers and officials of the NYPD and the City, including Commissioner Kelly, have not taken steps to terminate these policies, practices and/or customs, do not discipline individuals who engage in such polices, practices and/or customs, or otherwise properly train police officers with regard to the constitutional and statutory limits on the exercise of their authority, and instead approve and ratify these policies, practices and/or customs through their active encouragement of, deliberate indifference to and/or reckless disregard of the effects of said policies, practices and/or customs or the constitutional rights of persons in the City of New York.

-64. The aforementioned City policies, practices and customs of failing to supervise, train, instruct and discipline police officers and encouraging their misconduct are evidenced by the police misconduct detailed herein.
-Specifically, pursuant to the aforementioned City policies, practices and customs, Defendants felt empowered to arrest Plaintiffs without probable cause and then fabricate and swear to a false story to cover up their blatant violations of plaintiffs' constitutional rights.
-Pursuant to the aforementioned City policies, practices and customs, the officers failed to intervene in or report Defendants' violations of plaintiffs' rights.

-65. Plaintiffs' injuries were a direct and proximate result of the defendant City and the NYPD's wrongful de facto policies and well-settled and widespread customs and practices and of the knowing and repeated failure of the defendant City and the NYPD to properly supervise, train and discipline their police officers.

-66. As a result of the foregoing, plaintiffs were deprived of their liberty, endured physical, psychological and emotional injury, humiliation, costs and expenses and suffered other damages and injuries.
+- 123. The aforementioned City policies, practices and/or customs of failing to supervise, train, instruct and discipline police officers and encouraging their misconduct are evidenced by the police misconduct detailed herein.
+Specifically, pursuant to the aforementioned City policies, practices and/or customs, Defendants felt empowered to arrest Plaintiff without probable cause and then fabricate and swear to a false story to cover up their blatant violations of Plaintiff's constitutional rights.
+Pursuant to the aforementioned City policies, practices and/or customs, the officers failed to intervene in or report Defendants' violations of Plaintiff's rights. - 124.
+Plaintiff's injuries were a direct and proximate result of the defendant City and the NYPD's wrongful de facto policies and/or well-settled and widespread customs and practices and of the knowing and repeated failure of the defendant City and the NYPD to properly supervise, train and discipline their police officers. - 125.
+As a result of the foregoing, Plaintiff was deprived of his liberty, endured psychological and emotional injury, humiliation, costs and expenses and suffered other damages and injuries.